drthisguy/drthisguy.github.io/README.md

 # Abstract

 This project is for the purposes of showcasing my developer's profile page which will provide contact information as well as educational and vocational background information to prospective employers.
-As of this point, surprisingly, the page uses almost no custome javascript whatsoever.
-Just a litte to transform the animation of the hamburger icon for the dropdown navbar.
+As of this point, surprisingly, the page uses almost no custom javascript whatsoever.
+Just a little to transform the animation of the hamburger icon for the dropdown navbar.
 On the other hand there is a great deal of custom CSS.
 I know this is an ongoing project and will probably be very different in the end.
-But for now, I think it's comming together nicely.
+But for now, I think it's coming together nicely.

 # file manifest: